stainless-api/upload-openapi-spec-action/examples/README.md

 ## GitHub Actions

-The recommended workflow is [push.yml](./push.yml).
-It uses a single `build` job that runs on pull requests, pushes to your main branch, and manual triggers.
-On pull requests, the job creates a build of your SDK with the changes introduced by the pull request, and makes a comment with links to a GitHub diff and installation commands.
-On pushes to your main branch, the job creates a build of the SDK with the latest changes.
+We recommend you use [push.yml](./push.yml).
+It has a single `build` job that runs when you create or update pull requests and when you push to your main branch.
+It can also be triggered manually if needed.
+For pull requests, the `build` job creates a build of your SDK using the changes that will be introduced by the pull request, then it adds a comment to the pull request with links to a GitHub diff and installation commands.
+For pushes to your main branch, the `build` job creates a build of the SDK with the pushed changes.

 By default, the pull request workflow uses the title of the pull request as the commit message, but you can edit the comment on the pull request to change the commit message.